jhuckaby/webp-wasm/README.md

 # Overview

-**webp-wasm** is a module for encoding and decoding WEBP images using WebAssembly.
-It borrows the WEBP codecs from [Squoosh](https://github.com/GoogleChromeLabs/squoosh), an open-source web app made by Chrome Labs, but it is built specifically for Node.js.
+**webp-wasm** is a module for encoding and decoding WebP images using WebAssembly.
+It borrows the WebP codecs from [Squoosh](https://github.com/GoogleChromeLabs/squoosh), an open-source web app made by Chrome Labs, but it is built specifically for Node.js.
 Note that this will not be as fast as native C++ bindings to [libwebp](https://chromium.googlesource.com/webm/libwebp), but it's still very fast.

-WEBP image files are decoded to RGBA pixel buffers, similar to the browser [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) structure.
-Likewise, when encoding pixels back to WEBP, an ImageData-like object is expected, with an RGBA pixel buffer ([Uint8ClampedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8ClampedArray)).
+WebP image files are decoded to RGBA pixel buffers, similar to the browser [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) structure.
+Likewise, when encoding pixels back to WebP, an ImageData-like object is expected, with an RGBA pixel buffer ([Uint8ClampedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8ClampedArray)).
 This is designed to interoperate with libraries such as [node-canvas](https://github.com/Automattic/node-canvas).

 Please note that webp-wasm ships with WebAssembly components copied from [Squoosh](https://github.com/GoogleChromeLabs/squoosh), which is open source and has an [Apache 2.0 license](https://github.com/GoogleChromeLabs/squoosh/blob/dev/LICENSE).

 ## Features

-- Encode and decode WEBP images, with full support for alpha transparency.
+- Encode and decode WebP images, with full support for alpha transparency.
 - Dynamic loading of WebAssembly modules on first use, or by manually calling `load()`.
 - Lots of available options for encoding.
 - No memory leaks.